Few-shot Incremental Event Detection: Models

-Because of the few numbers of samples, one of the most common problem in few-shot learning is low training efficiency.
-This problem is particularly significant in the few-shot incremental event detection task.
-The other major problem is that the low sample size causes catastrophic forgetting in incremental event detection to be worsened.
-In previous studies published by Qu \cite{2020-BMLRG-FSRE}, Tong \cite{2020-OPTK-IED} and Liu \cite{2016-LF-IAED}, it has been demonstrated that introducing high-quality semantic knowledge is an effective way to address the lack of samples.
-In order to solve these two problems, we introduce external knowledge in the model as a supplement to the training samples.
+A lack of samples causes low training efficiency and aggravates the catastrophic forgetting problem.
+Inspired by Qu \cite{2020-BMLRG-FSRE}, Tong \cite{2020-OPTK-IED}, and Liu \cite{2016-LF-IAED}, we introduce external knowledge to the model to supplement the training samples.

-The external semantic knowledge we refer to in the model is FrameNet \cite{2002-FrameNet-BFP}.
-FrameNet is a semantic library of frames proposed by Baker in 2002.
+The external semantic knowledge in this case is FrameNet \cite{2002-FrameNet-BFP}, a semantic library of frames proposed by Baker in 2002.
 As shown in Fig. \ref{fig:EXTERNAL}, FrameNet consists of a lexical unit and multiple frame elements.
-For example, in the chatting frame, it contains a lexical unit: badinage.n, banter.n, chat.v, chit-chat.n, colloquy.n...; a related entity: the Interlocutors, Interlocutor\_1, Interlocutor\_2; a definition: 'A group of people (the Interlocutors or Interlocutor\_1 and Interlocutor\_2 together) have a conversation.
+For example, the chatting frame contains the following lexical unit: badinage.n, banter.n, chat.v, chit-chat.n, colloquy.n...; a related entity: the Interlocutors, Interlocutor\_1, Interlocutor\_2; a definition: 'A group of people (the Interlocutors or Interlocutor\_1 and Interlocutor\_2 together) have a conversation.
 No person is construed as only a speaker or only an addressee.'
-The lexical unit represents the feature of the trigger word, the entity represents the context of the trigger word, and the definition represents the semantic relationship between the lexical unit and the trigger word.
+A lexical unit represents a feature of a trigger word, an entity represents a context of a trigger word, and a definition represents the semantic relationship between a lexical unit and a trigger word.

-In our model, we use a knowledge encoder to encode the external knowledge and use a sample encoder to encode the samples.
-This can make sure that the sentence and the trigger map to the same semantic space with the external knowledge.
-Meanwhile, we use an adaptive knowledge enhanced Bayesian framework structure to ensure the integrity of the knowledge base.
+We use a knowledge encoder in our model to encode the external knowledge, and a sample encoder to encode the samples.
+This guarantees that we can map a sentence and trigger to the same semantic space with the external knowledge.
+We use an adaptive knowledge-enhanced Bayesian framework to ensure the integrity of the knowledge base.
 All of the above are shown in the "External Knowledge" module in Fig. \ref{fig:IFSEDK} and \ref{fig:IFSEDKP}.